 – cosmic rays striking the upper atmosphere,

-Usually during the night airglow is bright enough to be noticed for the ground observer as a grey or bluish veil across the sky.
+Usually during the night airglow is bright enough to be noticed by the ground observer as a grey or bluish veil across the sky.
 It appears brightest at about 10deg altitude above the horizon.
 The airglow adds up nearly 60-70% illumination into night sky surface brightness, causing the night sky to be never completely dark, even after the effect of starlight and zodiacal light are removed.
 Airglow usually is brighter, than starlight (but not always must be like this), reaching +23,5mag/arcsec2.

 The last contributor to night sky brightness, which I would like to focus my attention is scattered starlight, constituting about 5-10% of total sky surface brightness.
 There is no brainer, that most of this light comes from the Milky Way area, where starlight has an integrated form.
-Considering the Milky Way, we must know, that it is brighter on the southern sky.
+Considering the Milky Way, we must know, that it is brighter in the southern sky.

 Being in Australia, I made three amateur observations where my places were at least 100 km from the closest large metropolitan regions in the byline (Pic.
 1).
 Because Australia is a sparsely populated nation, light pollution, unlike extremely populated Europe or India, does not influence the sky across big regions.
-Single exceptions are small towns, located about 50-60km between each other, where some artificial light is emitted overnight, although it doesn’t impact on the night sky quality.
+Single exceptions are small towns, located about 50-60km from each other, where some artificial light is emitted overnight, although it doesn’t impact on the night sky quality.
 This situation makes perfect stargazing conditions throughout the country, except for the largest urban areas with up to 100 km of surroundings.

 My first impression of the complete night sky leads me to the conclusion about the minimum distance required from highly polluted areas to the place, where the sky is in general not affected by artificial light.
 Firstly I thought, in order to reach a perfectly dark sky region, we must go at least 250km away from the closest urban area, in order to avoid any artificial lightning, scattered and reflected i.e by high-level clouds.

 My observation place wasn’t placed on the elevated area.
-I was watching the stars in Western Australia lowlands, so this pattern can look a bit different, like below (Pic.
+I was watching the stars in Western Australia’s lowlands, so this pattern can look a bit different, like below (Pic.
 3), although it still has some important similarities to the previous one above.
 It is expressed especially by cloud altitude.

 However, practically a situation has a different character.
 We should take into account also atmosphere molecules, that cause extinction.
-Due to extinction, there is no possibility to see illuminated cumulonimbus cloud from a 374km distance, even under transparent air.
+Due to extinction, there is no possibility to see an illuminated cumulonimbus cloud from a 374km distance, even under transparent air.
 The atmospheric extinction is often enhanced by haze presence in the air and also humidity.
-These 2 things are perfect in the reduction of light waves on long distances.
+These 2 things are perfect for the reduction of light waves over long distances.
 For sure, if the weather is misty, even under clear skies our view can be impaired likewise in terrestrial long-distance views.
 On top of that, a thick haze can lift up the sky surface brightness up to 0.25 Mag (Benn, Ellison, 1998).
-I am considering a typical situation, where humidity is around 50-60% and some dust aerosols are hanged in the air.
-That situation occurred during my staying in Australia, bringing to me new conclusions about the minimum safe distance for perfect stargazing.
+I am considering a typical situation, where humidity is around 50-60% and some dust aerosols are hung in the air.
+That situation occurred during my stay in Australia, bringing to me new conclusions about the minimum safe distance for perfect stargazing.
 Once we take these facts above into consideration, then we can surely plan our stargazing observation just about 100km from the nearest polluted area, although is better when this distance is longer.

 The Ptolemy created the oldest catalog of stars, which eventually didn’t cover far southern skies.
-These parts of the sky have been covered in the late XVI and XVII successively by Peter Plancius, Jodocus Hondius, Willem Janszoon Blaeu, Keyzer, Houtmann and Edmund Halley.
+These parts of the sky have been covered in the late XVI and XVII successively by Peter Plancius, Jodocus Hondius, Willem Janszoon Blaeu, Keyzer, Holtmann, and Edmund Halley.
 The XVII century was also a period of early magnitude estimates through the telescope, invented by Hans Lippershey and next applied by Galileo Galilei.
-A serious attempt to make the Magnitude scale more precise was in XIX century when astronomers determined exactly how different the apparent brightness of a 6th magnitude star is from that of a 1st magnitude star.
+A serious attempt to make the Magnitude scale more precise was in the XIX century when astronomers determined exactly how different the apparent brightness of a 6th magnitude star is from that of a 1st magnitude star.
 Measures showed, that from a 1st magnitude star we obtain about 100 times more light, than from a 6th magnitude star.
 Based on this measurement, astronomers described and precised a magnitude scheme then, making a 5-magnitude distinction corresponding precisely to a 100:1 brightness ratio.
 The magnitudes of stars have been also decimalized in order to make the brightness assumption more convenient.
 When two stars are differing 1 Mag from each other, then their brightness has about 2,5x difference.
-I mentioned it above, although here I would like to point a few a rule of thumb regarding the simple star brightness calculation.
+I mentioned it above, although here I would like to point out a few a rule of thumb regarding the simple star brightness calculation.
 When the difference is about 0.75 Mag, then it counts 2x; 3 Mag – about 10x; 4 Mag about 40x.
 Everything corresponds to the logarithmic scale.

 Before I plunge into my observation in Australia I would like to mention also one thing, which can be deemed as an important argument.
 I wrote above, that a human’s eye can see about 7k stars.
 Now we must think, what is between them?
 There are weaker stars, which cannot be detected by the naked eye.
 The sky “between” the visible stars looks dark then.
-The “Dark night sky paradox” says, that this darkness conflicts with the premise of static, infinite Universe.
-The eternal Universe is static, which means that is infilled by an infinite number of stars placed in this boundlessness area.
-It leads to a conclusion, that whole this immensity is rather bright than dark.
+The “Dark night sky paradox” says, that this darkness conflicts with the premise of a static, infinite Universe.
+The eternal Universe is static, which means that is infilled by an infinite number of stars placed in this boundless area.
+It leads to the conclusion, that whole this immensity is rather bright than dark.
 However between these stars can be some objects, like interplanetary dust, which absorbs the light.
-The darkness of the sky is much better visible after the image processing.
+The darkness of the sky is much better visible after image processing.
 Before that, in the long exposure picture, the sky looks grey.

 On the campervan front, I placed a wooden twig in order to see how it casts a shadow from the sky.
 The result was amazing!
 I saw something like a shadow rosette coming from this twig.
-A major shadow and at least a few another, weaker ones were seen in the same moment.
+A major shadow and at least a few another, weaker ones were seen at the same moment.

 - Benn C.R., Ellison S.L., 1998, Brightness of the night sky over La Palma, (in:) New Astronomy Reviews, vol. 42, i.6-8, p.503-507